-It is anticipated that this initiative will reduce the number of births to teens by 10% in the second year of the biennium resulting in savings in the state Medicaid share of \$2.6 million.
-It is anticipated that in the subsequent two years births to teens will be reduced by 8%.
-This will result in Medicaid savings of \$2.2 million in FY 2004 and in FY 2005
+It is anticipated that this initiative will reduce the number of births to teens by 10% in the second year of the biennium resulting in savings in the state's Medical Assistance program, Minnesota Family Investment Plan, and the Child Care Block Grant.
+It is anticipated that in the subsequent two years births to teens will be reduced by 8%, which will result in additional savings in each program in FY 2004 and in FY 2005.